rwilliams/jrubywiki/GettingStarted.md

 $ jruby --version
 ```

-If it installed correctly, JRuby will return the current version.
+If set-up properly, JRuby will return the current version.

 #### Using RVM